Pablo-source/targets-test/README.md

 ### 7.1 Adding an univariate TS model forecast using TBTAS and ARIMA

 Using {forecast} package I include two univariate TS models ARIMA and TBATS to forecast the nect 24 monhts of data.
 This Forecast model is going to be a new Targets in the pipeline.
-And also It will be included as a new section in the new rendered Markdown report as a final output from the pipeline
+And also It will be included as a new section in the new rendered Markdown report as a final output from the pipeline.
+The script containing new targets functions for both ARIMA and TBATS univariate TS model is called **scripts_to_functions_forecast.R**